Apartments for Rent in Mountain Home, ID

 What type of rental buildings are in Mountain Home, ID?

-In Mountain Home 33% of the housing is rented out compared to 67% of homes are owned, according to the most recent Census Bureau estimates.
-2% of Mountain Home's apartments are found in large buildings of 50 units or more, 55% are located in smaller apartment complexes with less than 50 units, and 40% are single-family rentals.
+In Mountain Home, 33% of the residents are renting compared to 67% owning a home, according to data from the U.S. Census Bureau.
+Large-scale apartment buildings with more than 50 units represent 2% of Mountain Home's rentals, 55% are small-scale complexes with under 50 units, and 40% are single-family rentals.

 What do typical apartment communities look like in Mountain Home, ID?